vincentjzy/OpenCorr/README.md

 4. Open the dialog of additional dependencies, as shown in Figure 1.3.
 ![image](https://github.com/vincentjzy/OpenCorr/blob/main/img/vs_lib.png)

 *Figure 1.3.
-Illustration of setting additional dependencies in visual Studio 2019*
+Illustration of setting additional dependencies in Visual Studio 2019*

 Then add the name list of static library files into the editbox.
 Beware that the file names end with "d" in Debug mode.
 >libfftw3-3.lib